 - Ask your child to find the card with the same number of circles as the one you are showing (e.g., show him the card with two circles on it and ask “Which other card has the same number of circles on it as this one?”).

-- If your child cannot find the correct card by visually finding it (which most likely your child cannot do with cards which have more than 1,2 or 3 circles on them, tell your child to count each circle on your card and then find the identical card by counting.
+- If your child cannot find the correct card by visually finding it (which most likely your child cannot do with cards that have more than 1,2 or 3 circles on them, tell your child to count each circle on your card and then find the identical card by counting.

 Once your child is able to match cards in this manner, you can change the activity.
 For example, turn all twenty cards face down on the table, then tell your child to turn one card over and then another to see if they match (have the same number of circles).
 If they do, your child can keep them.
 If not, he turns them back over face down and it’s your turn.
 Continue until all the cards are matched, and the person with the most matches wins!